kapouer/window-page/README.md

 - visibility API, when prerendering is done on server
 - history API

 Chains
 ------

 Chains are always run after DOM is ready.

-- init, always called at start of a page run
+- init, always called at start of a page run when document is ready
-- route, allows one to load a remote document and import it with its assets by setting state.document
 - build, fetch data and fill document
 - patch, when query changes, fetch data and update document
 - setup, UI, events animations